Make compare more functional

 Should we always use merge flag ?

-#1 Updated by Daniel D over 3 years ago
+#1 Updated by Daniel D almost 4 years ago

 The interesting thing is that commits will show for some comparisons with merge=0, eg: